YunoHost-Apps/nitter_ynh/doc/DESCRIPTION.md

-A free and open source alternative Twitter front-end focused on privacy and performance.
+Nitter is a free and open source alternative Twitter front-end focused on privacy and performance.
 Inspired by the Invidious project.

 ### Features